dgay54/google-cloud-datastore-quadruple/README.md

 ## Repository Organization

-The multi-language source code is in the `src` directory, and the multi-language tests are in the `test` directory.
+The `src` directory contains the rules to generate the library in each language, and the `test` directory contains the tests and rules to generate the test in each language.
 See the README.md files in those directories for more details on how the source code for each language is generated.

-There is one directory per supported languages -- currently, Java and Python.
+`third_party/Quadruple/QuadrupleBuilder.m4` is the actual multi-language source code, and the per-language libraries are in per-language sub-directories of `third_party/Quadruple` (currently, `java` and `python`).
 The code in these directories can be re-generated following the instructions in `src/README.md` and `test/README.md`.